ankarn/ankarn.github.io/genome_assembly/quality.md

-# Estimation of the genome assembly
+# Estimation of the genome assembly quality

 1. [QUAST](http://bioinf.spbau.ru/quast)
 Useful tool for comparison of basic metrics of assemblies